unmeshvrije/python-for-beginners/Assignments/Python-summer-school2019-asgn-malek.md

 ```

 # 3. How long is it
 Write a program that counts how many letters are there in an input string.
-Beware of counting “Punctuation Characters” like space, comma, period, question and exclamation marks.
+Beware of not counting “Punctuation Characters” like space, comma, period, question and exclamation marks.

 * __Example Output__:
 ```